gomena/gomena.github.io/index.md

 I am an Assistant Professor in the [Department of Statistics and Data Science](https://www.cmu.edu/dietrich/statistics-datascience/) at [Carnegie Mellon University](https://www.cmu.edu/).

 ### Brief bio sketch
-Before joining CMU to that I was Florence Nightingale Bicentennial Fellow and Tutor in [Computational Statistics and Machine Learning](http://csml.stats.ox.ac.uk/) at the University of Oxford.
+Before joining CMU I was Florence Nightingale Bicentennial Fellow and Tutor in [Computational Statistics and Machine Learning](http://csml.stats.ox.ac.uk/) at the University of Oxford.
 \
 Prior to that, I was a [Data Science Initiative](https://datascience.harvard.edu/) Postdoctoral Fellow at Harvard University, working in the lab of [Pierre Jacob](https://sites.google.com/site/pierrejacob/?pli=1&authuser=1).
 \
 Previously, I did my PhD in Statistics at Columbia University mentored by [Liam Paninski](http://www.stat.columbia.edu/~liam/).
+During my PhD I did an internship in Google Brain (Cambridge, MA) hosted by Jasper Snoek.
 \
 I am originally from Santiago, Chile.
 There, I obtained by B.Sc. in [Mathematical Engineering](http://www.dim.uchile.cl/) at [Universidad de Chile](http://www.uchile.cl).